How to Smoke Baby Back Ribs with the 3-2-1 Method

 Then put your ribs on top meat-side down and add a little more brown sugar and honey on top.
 Wrap them up tight and get them back on the smoker!
 You should try to do this relatively quickly so your ribs don’t lose too much heat – I usually like to have the foil and ingredients ready before I pull the ribs off the smoker.

 After two hours wrapped, your ribs will start looking and smelling insanely delicious:

 The last step is to put your favorite sauce on your ribs and let them cook for one more hour.
 That will allow the sauce to set up nicely and really adhere to the meat.
+If you really want to get adventurous, try this Utah Tart Cherry BBQ Sauce recipe!
 Note that a full hour might not be necessary, depending on your desired doneness.
 If you like your meat to stick to the bone more, use less time.
 If you want them basically falling off the bone, which most people seem to prefer, go with a full hour.

 I think you’ll find it’s hard to argue with the results.
 Here’s the final product: